-- Plan to arrive at the Learning Resource Center (LRC) in OLB 121 at least 10 minutes early.
+- Plan to arrive at the test session a few minutes early.

-- You will be asked to show your receipt and a photo ID.
+- You will be asked to show your a photo ID.

 - You will be asked to enter contact information (such as mailing address, phone number, and email) and to answer questions regarding your educational goals.
 This information is entered in the university database and is used by the advisors to help you choose the best courses.

 - Since there is no time limit for taking any of the ACCUPLACER tests, make sure you allow enough time to complete each test.
-The average time for the tests is about an hour; however, times for individual testers can vary greatly.
+The average time for the tests is about an hour and a half; however, times for individual testers can vary greatly.

 - It is recommended that you make an appointment in Student Services to meet with an advisor to review your scores and course registration options.